 The Daintree Forest

 The world’s oldest rainforest is just a whisper away.
-Some call the Daintree Forest“the oxygen factory”.
-The variety of colours of the millions of plants, many dating back to the dawn of time, and of the mosaic of insects, marsupials and reptiles that have to be seen to be believed.
+Some call the Daintree Forest “the oxygen factory”.
+The variety of colours of the millions of plants date back to the dawn of time.
+And of the mosaic of insects, marsupials and reptiles have to be seen to be believed.

-If you really want to get into the Daintree Forest it’s recommended you hire an indigenous tour operator who can really explain the qualities of the place and put it into its ancient perspective.
+If you really want to get into the Daintree Forest it’s recommended you hire an indigenous tour operator.
+They will explain the qualities of the place and put it into its ancient perspective.
 There are also some magnificent luxury eco resorts to stay in.

 Winding Down (or Up)

 At this point you’re about half way to Port Douglas and nearing the legendary Ellis beach (which is a half hour north of Cairns).
 Ellis Beach was and for some is still the ultimate beach.